RobertLorincz/Smart-Orbiter-SO3/Klipper config/readme.md

 - improved temperature restore behavior
 - Filament automatic unload after runnout can be disabled by variable disable_runout_unload.
 - corrected some minor bugs and spelling
-- messages sent to console shows SO3: prefix
+- messages sent to console show SO3: prefix
 - corrected RGB led incorrect color status for some failure cases